dentarg/auth0-blog/_posts/2016-12-13-introduction-to-progressive-apps-part-one.markdown

 Here the service worker updates its cache whenever any of the app shell files change.

 * **Fetch**: This event helps serve the app shell from the cache. `caches.match()` dissects the web request that triggered the event, and checks to see if it's available in the cache.
 It then either responds with the cached version, or uses `fetch` to get a copy from the network.
-The response is returned to he web page with `e.respondWith().`
+The response is returned to the web page with `e.respondWith().`

 ```js